mend/renovate-ce-ee/docs/rbac.md

 ## GitHub

-When running against GitHub (Cloud or Enterprise Server), Mend Renovate Self-Hosted requires a Personal Access Token to authenticate.
+When running against GitHub (Cloud or Enterprise Server), Mend Renovate Self-Hosted requires a Personal Access Token (Fine-Grained or Classic) to authenticate.

+Mend recommends using a Fine-Grained personal access token where possible, due to the enhanced security benefits, and extra organization control.

+> [!NOTE]
+> Fine-grained personal access tokens can only be created for a single Resource Owner at a time.
+>
+> If you need access to multiple organizations, you will need one fine-grained personal access token per organization.
+>
+> If you're calling APIs that require access to multiple organizations (such as the "System Libyears" API), using a Classic personal access token may be preferred, to avoid multiple API calls with different tokens.

+> If you are an [Outside Collaborator](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization) on a repository, it is [not currently possible](https://github.com/github/roadmap/issues/601) to create a fine-grained personal access token for access to a repository.
+Until this is supported, we recommend using a Classic personal access token.

 ### Personal Access Tokens (Fine-Grained)